jerry907/LiD-List-Decodable-Federated-Learning/README.md

 # LiD-FL: Towards List-Decodable Federated Learning

-This repository provides source code to reproduce the experimental results in the paper "LiD: List-Decodable Federated Learning".
+This repository provides source code to reproduce the experimental results in the paper "LiD-FL: Towards List-Decodable Federated Learning".
 This project is based on a fork of the [Leaf](leaf.cmu.edu) benchmark suite and [pFedBreD_public](https://github.com/BDeMo/pFedBreD_public).

 If you use this code, please cite the paper using the bibtex reference below